eplas/Getting-and-Cleaning-Data-Course-Project/README.md

  Data Result is exported to file **"final.csv"**

- Codebook.txt and inside the script are explanations of each of the steps taken to get to the final result.
+ Codebook.md and inside the script are explanations of each of the steps taken to get to the final result.

 ## DATA

-For the data available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Source data available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Human Activity Recognition Using Smartphones Dataset Version 1.0